koichiro11/residual-attention-network/README.md

 The experiment also demonstrates that our network is robust against noisy labels.
 ```

-## About this code & explanation of [Residual Attention Network for Image Classification](https://arxiv.org/abs/1704.06904)
+## About this code & explanation

 ### purpose

-This code is written by Koichiro Tamura (http://koichirotamura.com/)
+This code is written by [Koichiro Tamura](http://koichirotamura.com/)
 in order to understand [Residual Attention Network for Image Classification](https://arxiv.org/abs/1704.06904).